Our Partners

 Who we have partnered and engaged with.

-Our Funders
+Our Funders and Stakeholders

 This project is part of the National Challenge Fund, established under the government’s National Recovery and Resilience Plan (NRRP), funded by the EU’s Recovery and Resilience Facility.
 The fund is coordinated by Taighde Éireann – Research Ireland.